City : CV Hothouse : What is a CV For?

-It's often the first thing that your employer will see when you apply, so you need to make sure that you do yourself justice and clearly show your fit for the role.
+It's often the first thing that your employer will see when you apply, so you need to make sure that you do yourself justice and clearly show that you are fit for the role.

-Your CV alone won't get you the job, but if it's well written and clearly shows your skills, you have a greater chance of achieving an interview - it is the first step to success!
+Your CV alone won't get you the job but if it's well written and clearly shows your skills, you have a great chance of achieving an interview - it is the first step to success!

-On average your employer will initially spend 30 seconds scanning your CV to see if you're right for the role - so you need to grab their attention!
+On average your employer will initially spend 30 seconds scanning your CV to see if you're right for the role!

 - Make it very clear and easy to read,

 - Don't have any spelling mistakes or typos,

 - Have a strong and interesting personal statement,

 What else do I need?